suyinwb/Macbook_Upgrade_M3/README.md

 NOTE: I don't mind anaconda as jupyter will require a kernel to run after all but I really didn't want the anaconda-navigator.

-## Adding PlantUML to Microsoft Word 365
+## Adding PlantUML to Visual Studio Code

 ```
+brew install java
 brew install graphviz
 brew install plantuml
 ```

+in Visual Studio Code Marketplace: install PlantUML by jebbs.
+Then create a plantuml diagram with their markup language in a file called: puml or wsd.

+## Add into MS Word 365 - Does NOT WORK
 Download the latest plantuml[].dotm file and plantuml[].jar files.

 Dotm file: